sadanandpai/javascript-code-challenges/contributing.md

 #### Standards followed
 - No full stop at the end of the question or points
-- Output of the code is mentioned infront of the statement with comments
+- Output of the code is mentioned in front of the statement with comments
-- Code comments should be before or after the code in seperate line
+- Code comments should be before or after the code in a separate line
 - Driver codes are added only when necessary
 - The difficulty level of the question in general increases with the question number
 - Follow the existing format of markdown and code